Marpa, A practical general parser: the recognizer: is correct

 \subsubsection{Marpa scanning is consistent}

-For Marpa's scanning operation, we know that the predecessor EIM is correct by the outer induction hypothesis, and that the token is correct by the definitions in the preliminaries.
-We know, from Section \ref{p:scan-op}, that at most two EIM's will be added.
+For \Marpa's scanning operation, we know that the mainstem \type{EIM} is correct by the outer induction hypothesis, and that the token is correct by the definitions in the preliminaries.
+We know, from Section \ref{p:scan-op}, that at most two \type{EIM}'s will be added.
 We now examine them in detail.

 Let

 If $\Vah{confirmed} = \Lambda$, the pseudocode of Section \ref{p:scan-op} shows that we do nothing.
 If we do nothing, since \EVtable{\Marpa}{i} is consistent by the inner induction hypothesis, it remains consistent, trivially.